ibot-geoecology/myClim/Reference_Manual_myClim.md

 ## Details

 If first or last period isn't full filled, data are cropped and a warning is shown.
-New sensors have same sensor_id as source one.
-It is usefull for detecting source sensor.
 Sensors without data are excluded.
  Aggregation functions return NA for empty vector.
 Except count, it return 0.